google/seqio/README.md

-For improved performance at load time and to avoid redundant computations for commonly used tasks, you can pre-cache your `Task` with all or part of the preprocessing done in advance of training.
+For improved performance at load time and to avoid redundant computations for commonly used tasks, you can pre-cache your `Task` with all or part of the preprocessing done in advance of training; this partial preprocessing is especially useful if the Task is stochastic and one wishes to cache the deterministic operations while running the stochastic ones on the fly.
+Caching stochastic SeqIO Mixtures in this way is not supported.

 The first step to doing so is to add a `seqio.CacheDatasetPlaceholder(required=False)` as one of the steps in your